SeattleTestbed/docs/Programming/RepyV2Tutorial.md

 ## Conclusion

 This concludes a brief tour of the Repy V2 functionality.
-This guide has covered all of the API calls for Repy V2.
-For more detailed information see the Library Reference and the Resources and Restrictions guide.
+This guide has covered most of the API calls for Repy V2.
+For more detailed information see the [Repy V2 API Reference](RepyV2API.md).
 You should now be able to build your own Repy applications that can run on hundreds of computers.
 Good luck!